Ableton/m4l-connection-kit/OSC TouchOSC/README.md

 * Make sure that “Enabled” is on.

-* Click on “Host” and enter the receiver’s IP address (in this case your computer) which can be found on the top left of the TouchOSC device.
+* Click on “Host” and enter the receiver’s IP address (in this case your computer), which can be found using [this appendix](https://hexler.net/docs/touchosc-appendix).

 * Click on “Port (outgoing)” and insert the same port number as your Max device.